Florian-Katerndahl/ForesTiler/README.md

 ## Installation

+> [!WARNING]
-> :warning: Please note, that you need to have at least Python 3.9 installed.
+> Please note, that you need to have at least Python 3.9 installed.

+> [!TIP]
+> Use pipx instead of pip which also creates a unique virtual environment for environment isolation.

 You can install `forestiler` via pip by running